eludris/eludris/docs/src/content/extra/detailed.md

 > **Note**
 >
-> You are expected to pass worker IDs to your Eludris microservices assuming you're
+> You are expected to pass worker IDs to your Eludris microservices, assuming you're
 > running them in a cluster-fashion where you have multiple instances of a microservice
 > running.
 >